-Linda McCartney, wife of most fanciable Beatle, Paul McCartney, was known outside her immediate family for her vegetarianism and work as a music photographer, capturing such famous faces as Aretha Franklin, Bob Dylan, Twiggy and The Grateful Dead.
+Linda McCartney was famous for her vegetarianism, animal rights activism and her work as a music photographer, capturing such famous faces as Aretha Franklin, Bob Dylan, Jim Morrison, Twiggy and The Grateful Dead.
 Her portrait of Eric Clapton made the cover of Rolling Stone magazine in 1968 – the first time work by a female photographer featured on the cover.
 She was also, of course, the first wife of Beatle Paul McCartney.

 These pictures are mostly from Linda McCartney: Life in Photographs, a rich, evocative low-key look at the human side of the celebrities we are set up revere – to watch but not always to see.